David R. Wrone: Study of JFK assassination

 Wrone has devoted more than 40 years to researching the assassination of John F. Kennedy.
 He is a frequent author of book reviews on the assassination, and edited The Legal Proceedings of Harold Weisberg v.
 General Services Administration (1975), the court record on the lawsuit to obtain the executive session transcripts of the Warren Commission from January 20, 1964 and January 27, 1964.
 Wrone sued the United States government for records of Abraham Zapruder's 26-second film of Kennedy's assassination, in particular records relating to its acquisition and purchase.

 Wrone taught a course on the subject at UW-Stevens Point, and in 1993 published the book, The Zapruder Film: Reframing JFK's Assassination, an in-depth analysis of the film.
 According to Wrone, the film proves that there was more than one gunman firing at Kennedy's motorcade.
+He was a research consultant and interviewee for the 1988 documentary Reasonable Doubt: The Single-Bullet Theory and the Assassination of John F. Kennedy.

 He is a frequent critic of the Warren Commission and its subsequent report, which he believes was padded with useless information.
 Wrone said in 2013, “When you go through those 912 pages, you'll find that it tells you Lee Harvey Oswald in 1941 had a dog called 'Sunshine' and that his aunt worked in 1929 in Woolworths dime store in New Orleans.
 It also tells you that John Quincy Adams, President of the United States, liked to skinny dip in the Potomac River, and that President Chet Arthur liked to ride the streetcars.
 It also tells you many other interesting things that had no relationship whatsoever to the murder of President John F. Kennedy.”

 Wrone has commented on Oliver Stone's 1991 film JFK by stating: "The film fails on logic, fails on fact."
 He described Stone's premise of a conspiracy involving the Central Intelligence Agency and a so-called military-industrial complex as "irrational".
 According to Wrone, other assassination films, including Executive Action and Interview with the Assassin, are "the commercial exploitation of a great tragedy".
 Regarding the latter film, he said: "The facts in Interview with the Assassin were so egregiously in error, I had to stop watching it."

 He is one of several academic critics of Gerald Posner's well-known JFK assassination book Case Closed (1993), which Wrone blames for "massive numbers of factual errors" as well as off-base speculation.
 He also criticized pundit Bill O'Reilly's 2012 book, Killing Kennedy: The End of Camelot, calling it "one atrocious book."